Dangerously high heat builds in California and the south-central United States

 About 12,000 customers were told their power could be cut and given information about centers where they could obtain ice, water, snacks, Wi-Fi and other necessities, PG&E said.

+Crews were battling small wildfires that popped up across California on Tuesday.
+The Thompson Fire in Butte County prompted evacuation orders for an unknown number of homes in Oroville, a town of about 15,000 residents 70 miles (113 kilometers) north of Sacramento.

 California has had a spate of spring and early summer wildfires feeding on abundant grasses spawned by back-to-back wet winters.
-The largest current blaze, dubbed the Basin Fire, was 17% contained Tuesday after charring more than 21 square miles (54 square kilometers) of the Sierra National Forest in eastern Fresno County.
+The largest current blaze, dubbed the Basin Fire, was 17% contained after charring more than 21 square miles (54 square kilometers) of the Sierra National Forest in eastern Fresno County since it was sparked June 26.